iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

-# AllOrAnyExp Using ANY with subquery
+# Using ANY with subquery

 - dataset: AllProperties.bim